My name is Isaac. Welcome to Ekostories.

 Thumbs up! for this outstanding blog.
 I’m now following.

 Hi issac, I’m living in new Westminster BC, and I’m trying to start a garden on my balcony!
 Got any seeds or ittybitty plants you’d like to share?
-I don’t know any other gardeners on the lower mainland right now, and I’m doing this on a budget.
+I don’t know any other gardeners on the lower mainland right now, and I’m doing this on a budget. 🙂 so far i love your blog, I’m going to back track and see what else is there.
+SO glad I did that post about worms !

 Hi Larissa, thanks for visiting.
 I actually spent a lot of my childhood in New West myself.
 Nice to meet someone from the area.